laravel/vapor-docs/src/projects/environments.md

 :::tip Detecting Timeouts In Logs

-Remember, you can use the [Vapor UI dashboard package](/introduction#installing-the-vapor-ui-dashboard) to search for timeout occurrences.
+Remember, you can use the "Logs" panel of the [Vapor dashboard](https://vapor.laravel.com/app) to search for timeout occurrences.
 :::

 ## Scheduler